-4.21 The Policies Map shows the boundaries of the defined villages which have been reviewed as part of the Local Plan process.
-It is essential that any new development within the defined New Forest villages safeguards their character.
-Any proposals for development within the defined villages will be considered against all of the planning policies in this Plan, including those relating to local distinctiveness and design quality.
+4.21 The Policies Map shows the boundaries of the Defined Villages which have been reviewed as part of the Local Plan process.
+It is essential that any new development within the Defined Villages safeguards their character.
+Any proposals for development within the Defined Villages will be considered against all of the planning policies in this Plan, including those relating to local distinctiveness and design quality.